 It can be a challenge for students to choose quick, easy, inexpensive and healthy food options in the midst of their hectic school, work, and extracurricular commitments.
 The goal of our Registered Dietitian Nutritionist (RDN) and Nutrition Coaches (NCs) is to help you optimize your nutrition to support overall wellness.

-We utilize evidenced based, peer-reviewed research and national nutrition guidelines to provide the best care.
-We embrace a wellness versus weight philosophy, health at every size, and a non-diet, mindful and intuitive eating approaches.
+We utilize evidenced-based, peer-reviewed research and national nutrition guidelines to provide the best care.
+We embrace wellness versus weight philosophy, health at every size, and a non-diet, mindful and intuitive eating approach.
 We do not provide weight loss counseling.
 We help students incorporate balance, variety, and moderation in all food choices, improve their relationship with food, learn to identify and trust our natural hunger and fullness cues, and promote body positivity to achieve overall wellness.

 Registered Dietitian Nutritionist (RDN) has extensive education and training necessary to provide appropriate, safe, scientific and evidence-based nutrition guidance.
 Our RDNs are licensed in the State of Florida and obtain continuing education required for the maintenance of both state licensure and national registration.

 Nutrition Coach (NC) – a graduate student in Dietetics who is completing their internship in order to sit for the RD exam.
 Nutrition Coaches receive training in motivational interviewing, counseling techniques and behavior change theories as well as ongoing supervision from the RDN.
 Our NC's are educated in all areas of nutrition and have additional training that allows them to screen and assess individuals who may have more complicated nutrition cases.